Harwood/PropertyScraper/README.md

 ./property_scrapper.py --help
 ```

-Findings are stored in an SQLite database with the following columns.
+Findings are stored in an SQLite database table `listings` with the following columns.
 - url
 - name
 - market,